lucaspiritogit/treq/README.md

 Make HTTP requests from your terminal, and save them with an embedded sqlite datababase.

+# How to use

+## From source

+⚠️ Checksum verification is on its way, always be sure what .exe you are executing in your machine.
+I recommend to build/execute from source using golang 1.22 and cloning or forking the repo.

+## From releases

+1. Go to the [releases](https://github.com/lucaspiritogit/treq/releases) page and download the latest package of your OS.
+2. Use the `treq.exe` program from a terminal to open up **treq**

 ## Where is the DB saved?

 Depending on your OS, the sqlite db is saved on these locations: